CITY OF DETROIT PROVIDES INFORMATION ON CLOSURES, PARKING AND TRANSPORTATION FOR JUNE 26 FORD FIREWORKS

-Minors in violation of the curfew will be taken to the Coleman A. Young Recreation Center, 2751 Robert Bradby Drive.
+Minors in violation of the curfew will be taken to the Butzel Family Center, 7737 Kercheval.
 Minors will be held there until picked up by a parent or guardian.
-The parent or guardian also may receive a parental responsibility violation ticket.
+The parent or guardian also shall receive a parental responsibility violation ticket.

-Parents can find lost children in the following locations:
+Parents can find lost children in these locations:

 DETROIT DEPARTMENT OF TRANSPORTATION

-For bus riders, the Detroit Department of Transportation issued these reminders:
+For bus riders, the Detroit Department of Transportation (DDOT) issued these reminders:

-- Passengers at the Rosa Parks Transit Center traveling east should board the People Mover at the Times Square Station and exit at the Bricktown Station to board eastbound coaches.
-There will be DDOT personnel to assist with tokens to ride the People Mover.
+Bus passengers may take the People Mover at the Bricktown Station to get to the Rosa Parks Transit Center exiting at the Times Square/Grand River People Mover Station.
+Passengers at the Rosa Parks Transit Center traveling east should board the People Mover at the Times Square/Grand River Station and exit at the Bricktown Station to board eastbound coaches staged on Beaubien near the station.

 DETROIT PEOPLE MOVER